undergrad-partner-school

 Student Organizations

-This school has 20 open-membership student organizations you can participate in.
+There are 20 student organizations and groups with open membership at this school.
 The student organization that has the biggest membership is Board Gaming Club, followed by Futbol (soccer) Club and Campus Committee for Sustainability.
-Other popular organizations at College of the Atlantic are Outing Club and Earth in Brackets [earth].
+Other popular student organizations at this school are Outing Club and Earth in Brackets [earth].

 Student Services

-24/7 emergency phone and alarm devices are available.
-There is a 24-hour security patrol.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There is a security patrol available 24/7.
 The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services are available to the students of College of the Atlantic.

 All in all, campus life at College of the Atlantic is rich and vibrant and provides everything most students need.